sb2nov/mac-setup/README.md

 ## System update

 First thing you need to do, on any OS acutally, is update the system!
 For that: **Apple Icon > Software Update.**
+Also upgrade your OS incase you got a machine with **Lion** installed on it.
+I got a free upgrade as I had purchased my machine after the Mountain Lion launch.

 ## System preferences